MichaelTatarski/fake-http-header/README.md

 # Fake http header

 **fake-http-header** is a python package that you can use to generate random request fields for a http header.
 The generated header fields look like they might come from a real internet browser.
 It is accomplished by mapping browsers to default values and emulating real user behaviour.
-You can utilize this package, for instance, to write crawlers or for testing web applications.
+You can utilize this package, for instance, to write crawlers or testing web applications.

 ## Installation